PiesieAsieduSakyi/Data-Visualization-Class/README.md

 # Data-Visualization-Class
--The data visualization below is an extracted graphic file -from a repetoire of Global Climate Change graphics -from the Nightingale data visualization website.
+The data visualization below is an extracted graphic file from a repetoire of Global Climate Change graphics from the Nightingale data visualization website.
 In particular, this graphic considers the the estimated average annual temperature changes for the Gyal Municipality of the Pest region of Hungary between the years 1960 and 2018.